open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 By convention, the `YarpcTracing` class exposes the `create()` and `builder()` methods as the only way of constructing a new instance; the constructor must be kept package-private (at most).
-Most of the configuration/construction logic happens in the builder class, and we don't want to expose any other way of creating a new instance other than using the builder.
+Most of the configuration/construction logic happens in the builder class.
+Don't expose any other way of creating a new instance other than using the builder.

-The `newTracingInterceptor()` method listed in the example code will return an implementation of one of the library's interfaces that'll actually add the telemetry.
-This part will look different for every instrumented library: some of them expose interceptor/listener interfaces that can be easily plugged into the library, some of them have a library interface that we can use to implement a decorator that emits telemetry when used.
+The `newTracingInterceptor()` method listed in the example code returns an implementation of one of the library interfaces which add the telemetry.
+This part might look different for every instrumented library: some of them expose interceptor/listener interfaces that can be easily plugged into the library, some other have a library interface that you can use to implement a decorator that emits telemetry when used.

-Let's take a closer look at the builder class next:
+Consider the following builder class:

 ```java
 public final class YarpcTracingBuilder {